Ramneek82810/Breast-Cancer-Classification-and-EDA/README.md

 -SVM's extreme focus on boundary points ensures precise classification. 🔍💪🔗

-## Breast Cancer Detection: Dataset Information
+## Breast-Cancer Detection: Dataset Information

 The dataset consists of features extracted from digitized FNA images of breast masses.
 These features represent the characteristics of cell nuclei in the tumor. 🖼️🔬🧠